Berry, New South Wales: Events

 Some regular events that draw locals and tourists alike to Berry include: country markets on the first Sunday of the month; the Berry Agricultural & Horticultural Show on the first weekend in February; the Musicale festival held throughout May and June; and the Garden Festival in October.
 Berry is also home to the Berry Magpies rugby league team, part of the New South Wales Group 7 rugby league competition and the Berry netball team.

 During the annual Berry Agricultural & Horticultural Show there is held the Annual Berry Showgirl Competition.
 This is an event where young women aged between 18 and 25 are judged on various attributes including personality, rural knowledge, presentation, communication and speaking skills, and local and international current affairs throughout a full day of judging.
 The judging panel consists of three judges selected by the Show Committee.
 Judging involves a sit down luncheon during the day which is attended by showgirl entrants and judges, followed by individual interviews, and then concluding that evening with a ball, or formal dance, where each entrant is required to give a speech.
-The winner is announced on the Saturday night of the annual show, in the center of the main oval, in front of the crowd.
+The winner is announced on the Saturday night of the annual show, in the centre of the main oval, in front of the crowd.
 The winner then goes on to represent Berry at the Zone judging which encompasses towns from Milton to the Hawkesbury region.
 Zone winners then compete at the final stage, which is a weeks judging held at the Sydney Royal Easter Show.
 This event, run by the Royal Agricultural Society, is not a beauty contest but rather a way of promoting and encouraging rural women.